michaelrsweet/mxml/doc/body.md

 - Integer nodes (`MXML_TYPE_INTEGER`) now use the `long` type.
 - Text nodes (`MXML_TYPE_TEXT`) now use the `bool` type for the whitespace value.
+- Custom node callbacks are now set using the [mxmlOptionsSetCustomCallbacks](@@) function instead of the thread-global mxmlSetCustomHandlers function.